About

 KKN & Partner

-His work also connects to KKN & Partner in Berlin, where investment, business development, and market-building are treated as operating questions that need discipline, positioning, and long-run thinking.
+His work also connects to KKN & Partner, where business development, investment thinking, and market-building are treated as operating questions that should compound over time.

 Operating track

-That same operating mindset runs through work around BambooVision, VinaStevia, bleaf.io, and other ventures: use what already exists well, build sustainable advantage, and create systems that can last.
+That same operating mindset runs through brands and projects such as BambooVision, VinaStevia, and bleaf.io: use what already exists well, build sustainable advantage, and create systems that can last.

 Why ChipOS exists